-The EIS will include expanded descriptions of the construction, operation, maintenance, foreseeable modifications, and the closure, decommissioning and restoration of sites and facilities associated with the proposed project.
-This would include detailed descriptions of the activities to be carried out during each phase, the location of each activity, expected outputs and an indication of each activity's magnitude and scale.
+The EIS will include expanded descriptions of the construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the proposed project.

+This would include detailed descriptions of the activities to be carried out during each phase, the location of each activity, expected outputs and an indication of the activity's magnitude and scale.

-Although a complete list of project activities is required, the emphasis should be on activities with the greatest potential to have environmental effects.
-Sufficient information should be included to predict environmental effects and address public concerns identified.
-Activities that involve periods of increased environmental disturbance or the release of materials into the environment should be highlighted.
+Although a complete list of project activities is required, the emphasis will be on activities with the greatest potential to have environmental effects.
+Sufficient information will be included to predict environmental effects and address public concerns identified.
+Highlight activities that involve periods of increased environmental disturbance or the release of materials into the environment.